anusha2211/GAN-based-handwritten-digit-generator/README.md

 - **Performance**: Achieved stable convergence with Generator Loss ~4.3 and Discriminator Loss ~11.4.

 ## Results
 The model successfully generates high-quality digits resembling MNIST samples, demonstrating the potential of GANs in generative modeling tasks.
+The `GANs.ipynb` notebook includes visual examples of generated images and training progress.

 ## Future Improvements
 - Enhance architecture for improved stability.